gramineproject/gramine/Documentation/pal/host-abi.rst

 Manifest and executable loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run a program in Graphene the PAL loader needs a manifest, which will describe the whole environment inside Graphene namespace.
+To run a program in Gramine the PAL loader needs a manifest, which will describe the whole environment inside Gramine namespace.
 It also describes which executable to start first (via ``libos.entrypoint``).

 Data types and variables